 Mr. Rafferty has been appointed to handle some of the nation’s largest pharmaceutical and mass tort cases.
-He currently serves as co-lead counsel in the In re: Gadolinium Based Contrast Agent Litigation, which is pending in the U.S. District Court for the Northern District of Ohio; the Plaintiff’s Executive Committee in the In re: Benicar Products Liability Litigation pending in the U.S. District Court for the District of New Jersey; the Plaintiff’s Steering Committee in the In re: Actos (Pioglitazone) Products Liability Litigation pending in the U.S. District Court for the Western District of Louisiana; and the Plaintiff’s Steering Committee in the In re: Fresenius Granuflo/Naturalyte Dialysate Products Liability Litigation pending in the U.S. District Court for the District of Massachusetts.
+He currently serves as Liaison Counsel in the case In Re: National Prescription Opiate Litigation pending in the U.S. District Court for the Northern District of Ohio.
+He has also been appointed as: (1) co-lead counsel in the In re: Gadolinium-Based Contrast Agent Litigation, which is pending in the U.S. District Court for the Northern District of Ohio; (2) the Plaintiff’s Executive Committee in the In re: Abilify Products Liability Litigation pending in the U.S. District Court for the Northern District of Florida; (3) the Plaintiff’s Executive Committee in the In re: Benicar Products Liability Litigation pending in the U.S. District Court for the District of New Jersey; (4) the Plaintiff’s Steering Committee in the In re: Actos (Pioglitazone) Products Liability Litigation pending in the U.S. District Court for the Western District of Louisiana; and (5) the Plaintiff’s Steering Committee in the In re: Fresenius Granuflo/Naturalyte Dialysate Products Liability Litigation pending in the U.S. District Court for the District of Massachusetts.

 He also has been appointed by the U.S. District Court for the Western District of Kentucky to serve on the Executive Committee for the Plaintiffs’ Steering Committee regarding the Yamaha Rhino defective product litigation.
 He was appointed by the U.S. District Court for the Eastern District of Louisiana to serve on the Plaintiffs Steering Committee in the national Vioxx Litigation, which resulted in a $4.7 billion national settlement.
 He was also appointed to the Plaintiffs’ Steering Committee in the national Zyprexa Litigation in the United States District Court for the Eastern District of New York.
 This litigation resulted in a $700 million settlement on behalf of clients throughout the country.
 Mr. Rafferty was also one of the leading attorneys in the national Rezulin litigation, which was filed in the Southern District of New York.
 In 2001, he and his partner obtained a $40 million jury verdict in Corpus Christi, Texas for a woman who took the diabetes drug Rezulin.
 He has tried numerous complex pharmaceutical cases throughout the country.

 Mr. Rafferty is board certified in civil trial law by The Florida Bar.
-He is active in the Florida Justice Association, where he is an officer and in the past served on the Executive Committee and the Board of Directors.
-In 2009 and 2010, he was awarded the Gold Eagle Award for “exhibiting a steadfast duty to protect and defend civil justice.”
+He is active in the Florida Justice Association, where he served as President from 2014 – 2015.
+Prior to that he served on the Executive Committee and the Board of Directors.
+In 2016 he was awarded the Perry Nichols Award, the highest award given by the FJA and is awarded to an attorney whose perseverance, commitment, and unmatched dedication to the civil justice system is at the forefront of their lives.

 Mr. Rafferty is a frequent lecturer throughout the country to trial lawyers on mass tort litigation and general trial practice.
 He is currently licensed to practice law before all Florida state courts, the United States District Courts for the Northern and Middle Districts of Florida, and the United States Court of Appeals for the Eleventh Circuit.

-Mr. Rafferty is an active philanthropist, and along with donating to local charities, he also funds two local scholarships under his name (The Rafferty Scholarship/Award), which are awarded annually to two area high school prep athletes.
+Mr. Rafferty is also an active philanthropist, and along with donating to many local charities, he also funds two local scholarships under his name (The Rafferty Scholarship/Award), which are awarded annually to two area high school prep athletes.
 Each of the area high schools also competes to be awarded the Rafferty Cup for excellence in athletic achievement.
+In addition, he founded the Rafferty Hope Scholarship which is given each year to two underprivileged children to pay their college tuition.